PlanetaryRobotics/ergodic-search/README.md

 PyTorch is likely not computing gradients for the controls correctly.
 Make sure you are computing the trajectory correctly in the forward method in such a manner that PyTorch can backpropagate the gradients to the controls.
 Viewing the model graph is a useful way of checking what autodiff uses.

+**The controls aren't changing and the ergodic metric isn't decreasing during optimization**

+Provide an initial set of controls that isn't all zeros.
+With an all-zero set of controls, PyTorch cannot compute gradients correctly and will not be able to optimize.
+The initial set of controls can be as simple as a constant translational velocity with no angular velocity.

 ## References

 <a name="1"></a>[1] G. Mathew and I. Mezić, "Metrics for ergodicity and design of ergodic dynamics for multi-agent systems," Physica D: Nonlinear Phenomena, vol. 240, no. 4-5, pp. 432-442, Feb.
 2011, doi: [10.1016/j.physd.2010.10.010](https://www.sciencedirect.com/science/article/pii/S016727891000285X).